ArnavG-it/pygrades/README.md

 <br>

-If you're on Windows, the simplest way to install and start using PyGrades is by downloading `pygrades(Windows).zip` from the [latest release](https://github.com/ArnavG-it/pygrades/releases/latest).
+If you're on Windows, the simplest way to install and start using PyGrades is by downloading `pygrades.Script.zip` from the [latest release](https://github.com/ArnavG-it/pygrades/releases/latest).
-This includes an executable as well as an example outline file.
 Extract it anywhere on your computer and double-click the `pygrades` application to launch it.

-If you're not on Windows, or prefer running the script directly, download `pygrades(Script).zip`.
+If you're on Mac or Linux, or just prefer running the script directly, follow these steps:

-If you want to modify the program or prefer running the Python script rather than an executable, you can download the source code instead, either from the latest release or by cloning the repository.

-If you're using the source code, make sure you have a recent version of Python, then install the remaining dependencies using:
+1. Install a recent version of [Python 3](https://www.python.org/downloads/), if you don't have it already.
+2. Download `pygrades.Script.zip` from the latest release and extract it anywhere on your computer.
+3. Navigate to the extracted `pygrades` folder in your terminal.
+4. Install the required packages using:
 ```
 pip install -r requirements.txt
 ```
-Then start the program using:
+5. Start the program using:
 ```
 python pygrades.py
 ```

 (or the equivalent command for your Python version, such as `python3`)
 </details>